-You must push in the key to turn the key from "ACC" to the "LOCK" position.
-On vehicles with an automatic transmission, the selector lever must be put in the "P" position before pushing the key.
+You must push in the key to turn it from "ACC" to the "LOCK" position.

-Vehicles with engine immobiliser system- Once you remove the key, the engine immobiliser system is automatically set.
+Once you remove the key, the engine immobiliser system is automatically set.
 (See "Engine immobiliser system" in Section 1-2.)

 When starting the engine, the key may seem stuck at the "LOCK" position.
 To free it, first be sure the key is pushed all the way in, and then rock the steering wheel slightly while turning the key gently.